SquareBracketAssociates/Booklet-PharoVirtualMachine/Part0-Preamble/1-ObjectStructure/objectStructure.md

 ![16rFEDCBA987654321 in 64-bits Little and Big-Endian.](figures/LittleBigEndian.drawio.pdf width=95&anchor=fig:LittleEndian)

-### Object Layout
+### Object Layout Formats
+@sec:layout
+@sec:formats

 Pharo programs are made of objects which are, for the most part, allocated in memory and occupy space.
 We call these objects _heap-allocated_ because they reside in a memory region managed by the VM called the _heap_, that we will explore in later chapters.

-#### Object Formats
-@sec:layout
-@sec:formats

 Pharo objects contain _slots_ that store the object's data.
-Objects come in different kinds, determining the number of slots they contain and how their slot contents is interpreted.
+Objects come in different kinds, determining the number of slots they contain and how their slot content is interpreted.
+This information is encoded in a format.
+This format is shared between the class and its instances.

 The following table summarizes the most common types of objects and their variations.

 | Type/Format    | # slots | Slot type       | Slot size    | Variations |
 | -------------- | --------------- | --------------- | --------------- | ---------- |